Cora-1/Campus-Compass/README.md

 Interactive 3D Map: A CSS-based isometric map of VJEC (Main Block, CS, Mech, etc.).

-2D/3D Toggle: Switch between a detailed architectural view and a flat schematic view.

 Privacy Focused: Calculates location based on schedule logic, not physical sensors.

 Instant Search: Locate any faculty member by name or department instantly.